-Devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair profit and loss accounts and balance sheets and to maintain accountability of assets;\\
+Devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair financial statements and to maintain accountability of assets:

-- \ Or in the case of an entity other than a company, in accordance with the applicable legal and financial reporting standards. - \\ The sub-paragraph is applicable to public companies and their subsidiaries: see Section 199(2A) of the Companies Act Cap.
+- Or in the case of an entity other than a company, in accordance with the applicable legal and financial reporting standards. - The sub-paragraph is applicable to public companies and their subsidiaries: see Section 199(2A) of the Companies Act Cap.
 50.